 Reluctant for years to buy a ‘proper’ motorcycle jacket as they looked so stiff, uncomfortable and heavy, this jacket isn’t as ungiving and harsh as I was expecting, and it doesn’t stand up on its own when not being worn.
 Neither (thankfully) is it pink, as so much motorcycle gear for women can be.
-A three-hour ride from The Overland Event in Great Missenden earlier this year revealed it to be more than flexible and comfortable despite it being a close fit.
+My initial three-hour ride from The Overland Event revealed it to be more than flexible and comfortable despite it being a close fit.
 It fitted me snugly which, after years of wearing ‘Men’s size small’ gear, came as a pleasant surprise.
 I am a smallish woman (size 10) and was puzzled that the jacket was an Italian size 46 or in UK sizing… an Extra Large, which they say is a 16!

 Even though it’s small, I needn’t have been concerned about restrictions; my movements were not hampered in any way despite my being unaccustomed to body armour.